Fano manifolds containing a negative divisor isomorphic to a rational homogeneous space of Picard number one: Introduction

-The first related result, proved in \cite{BonaveroCampanaWisniewski2002} by Bonavero-Campana-Wi\'sniewski, gives the classification of $n$-dimensional complex Fano manifolds $X$ $(n\geq 3)$ containing a divisor $A$ isomorphic to $\bbP^{n-1}$ with normal bundle $\sN_{A/X}\simeq \sO_{\bbP^{n-1}}(-1)$.
-Some years latter, Tsukioka generalized this result in \cite{Tsukioka2006} to the case where $\sN_{A/X}$ is isomorphic to $\sO_{\bbP^{n-1}}(-d)$ for some integer $d>0$.
+On the other hand, Bonavero, Campana and Wi\'sniewski gave the classification of $n$-dimensional complex Fano manifolds $X$ $(n\geq 3)$ containing a divisor $A$ isomorphic to $\bbP^{n-1}$ with normal bundle $\sN_{A/X}\simeq \sO_{\bbP^{n-1}}(-1)$ in \cite[Theorem 1]{BonaveroCampanaWisniewski2002}.
+Some years latter, in \cite{Tsukioka2006}, Tsukioka generalized this result to the case where $\sN_{A/X}$ is isomorphic to $\sO_{\bbP^{n-1}}(-d)$ for some integer $d>0$.
 In particular, Tsukioka proved in \cite[Proposition 5]{Tsukioka2006} that if an $n$-dimensional Fano manifold $X$ $(n\geq 3)$ contains a prime divisor $A$ with $\rho(A)=1$, then $\rho(X)\leq 3$.
-In \cite{CasagrandeDruel2015}, Casagrande and Druel described in details the extremal contractions of such a pair $(X,A)$ and gave a general classification of such pairs in the extremal case $\rho(X)=3$.
-The following result can be seen as a kind of generalization of the result of \cite{Tsukioka2006}.
+In \cite[Lemma 3.1 and Theorem 3.8]{CasagrandeDruel2015}, Casagrande and Druel described in details the extremal contractions of such a pair $(X,A)$ and gave a general classification of such pairs in the extremal case $\rho(X)=3$.

+The main result of this note is to generalize the results of \cite{Tsukioka2006} and \cite{BonaveroCampanaWisniewski2002} to the case where $A$ is isomorphic to a rational homogeneous space with Picard number one.

 \begin{thm} Let $X$ be a Fano manifold of dimension $n\geq 3$ containing a divisor $A$ isomorphic to a rational homogeneous space with Picard number one.
 Denote by $\sO_A(1)$ the ample generator of $\pic(A)$ and by $r$ the index of $A$.
 Assume that $\sN_{A/X}$ is isomorphic to $\sO_A(-d)$ for some integer $d>0$.
 Then $0<d<r$ and we are in one of the following cases. \begin{enumerate} \item $\rho(X)=2$ and the pair $(X,A)$ is isomorphic to one of the following: \begin{enumerate} \item $X$ is isomorphic to $\bbP(\sO_A\oplus \sO_A(-d))$ and $A$ is a section with normal bundle $\sN_{A/X}\simeq \sO_A(-d)$;